ericrommel/python_test_automation_book/topics/05_module_packages_and_testing_frameworks/packages.md

 # Section 2: Packages

+A package in Python is a directory that contains a collection of modules (which are covered in a previous [section](modules.md)).

 During test automation framework development, you will create many modules and it will be difficult to maintain them if they are all placed in one location.

 ### Example: